sivakumar-kailasam/curated-talks/README.md

 # track-talks
-Keeping track of all the talks I've seen and yet to see.
+Curation of talks I like//watched/yet to watch.